-We’re proud to introduce our Shelter Manager, Amy Mariotti, and staff member, MaryKate Lathari.
+We’re proud to introduce you to our Shelter Manager, Amy Michaud, and staff member, Toni Rushlow.

-We welcomed Amelia (Amy) Mariotti to her new role of Shelter Manager in November 2012.
-Previously, Amy was the Assistant Manager at PMFAS for three years.
-While she is originally from southern New England, Amy has been residing in VT for over 10 years.
+Amelia (Amy) Michaud has been our Shelter Manager since November 2012, and was employed at the shelter for three years prior to that.
+While she is originally from southern New England, Amy has been residing in VT for over 12 years.
 With a long time interest in working with animals, she gained experience in animal care and behavior by working for several years as a veterinarian assistant and a kennel/ grooming assistant.
 In addition to college courses completed in Connecticut, Amy successfully completed course requirements of Animal Behavior College and holds a certification in dog training.
 Amy feels that her work at PMFAS is right for her as she enjoys working with both animals and people.
 It’s interesting and fascinating to help match up the right animal with the right human.
 She sums it up this way, “Working at the shelter brings both animal and people relations together!”

-With a strong combination of dedication, commitment, knowledge of animal care, and lots of love for all the animals, Amy and MaryKate are a fine team at the shelter.
-Together with the skills and talents of many volunteers who help out on a regular basis, it’s clear that the health and welfare of all the dogs and cats at PMFAS are a top priority.
+With a strong combination of dedication, commitment, knowledge of animal care, and lots of love for all the animals, Amy and Toni are a fine team at the shelter.
+Together with the skills and talents of other staff and many volunteers who help out on a regular basis, it’s clear that the health and welfare of all the dogs and cats at PMFAS are a top priority.
 Thank you to staff and volunteers for all you do!